saml1087/apcsa-freedom-project/entries/entry03.md

 userNum = Int16.Parse(userInput); // Essentially converts the string userInput into an integer (ex: "123" -> 123)
 ```

-With this, I was able to store the the `userInput`, a string, into `userNum`, an int.
+With this, I was able to store the `userInput`, a string, into `userNum`, an int.
 This value was later used as the force of the upward and right motion of the object.

 ### Result
 Screenshot 1: